Last updated: 22 March 2021

 How often do you feel stressed or worry a lot?

-When you first use Onmi’s Vire smartphone application, it will ask you to create an account.
+When you first use Onmi’s Vire app, it will ask you to create an account.
 You will create this account with Auth0, a third-party identity provider.
 Auth0 stores your email address and provides Onmi with a pseudonym, Onmi uses this pseudonym to identify you in the database.
 The app will ask for your name to personalise the experience.
 Vire only stores your name locally on your device.
 Your name is not stored in Onmi’s database or combined with other Personal Information.

 The personal information that you are asked to provide, and the reasons why you are asked to provide it, will be made clear to you at the point we ask you to provide your personal information.